Catherine-Zhang/Catherine-Zhang.github.io/README.md

+## Notes
+1. home.html layout folder:
+ln24 limits only 5 blog post on the home page

 ##Introduction
 This template utilizes Jekyll, an open source static website generator, as well as a theme based largely off of the Minimal Mistakes theme by Michael Rose.
 The purpose of this template is to provide you with a simple, well designed website that is optimized for hosting on Github pages.
 We aim to reduce the technological know-how and time that is usually required for maintaining a personal or professional website.